vkdolea/age-system/README.md

 ## Change log

-### 0.5.0 [2021-03-xx]
+### 0.5.0 [2021-03-25]
 #### Added
 - Added a Age Roller close to hotbar.
 Click to roll 3d6 and check stunts.
-Right click to be prompent to roll modifier and TN.
+Right click to be prompet to add modifier and TN.
 - Added to vehicle sheets: Armor Rating, Cover, Total Passengers Capacity and Custom Damage for Collision/Sideswipe.
 - On vehicles damage table, line representing vehicle's Velocity Class will have **bold** characters.
-- On Configure Settings it is now possible to configure the flavor text as Health of Fortune.
+- On Configure Settings it is now possible to configure the flavor text as Health and Fortune.
-- AgeRoller function refactored.
-- Dice so Nice users can now can select their Stunt Die colorset option.
+- Dice so Nice users can now can select their Stunt Die colorset option on System Settings.
 #### Fix
 - Migration issue could cause Conditions not to be created properly on migrated Actors.
 - Bug preventing rolling a Focus using a different Ability (or none).